 As you know, alcohol does not have the best effect on the reproductive system of both women and men.

-Actually, the presence of such spermatozoa up to 25% in the composition of the seed is normal in non-drinking men.
-But under the influence of ethyl alcohol, their ratio to normal spermatozoa can increase to a ratio of 1:1, which significantly reduces the chances of conceiving a healthy child.
-Also, alcohol can cause a decrease in sperm motility, and the systematic use of alcoholic beverages leads to complete infertility, impotence and testicular atrophy.
+Actually, the presence of such sperm in an amount of up to 25% in the semen is normal in non-drinking men.
+But under the influence of ethyl alcohol, their ratio to normal sperm can increase to a ratio of 1:1, which significantly reduces the chances of conceiving a healthy child.
+Alcohol can also cause a decrease in sperm motility, and systematic consumption of alcoholic beverages leads to complete infertility, impotence and testicular atrophy.

-By the way, the abuse of alcohol by young men during puberty weakens the hormonal background, which can cause significant harm to sexual function already at a young age.
+By the way, alcohol abuse by young men during puberty weakens hormonal levels, which can cause significant harm to sexual function even at a young age.

-As for women, the most serious risk for the baby is still due to the use of alcoholic beverages during pregnancy.
+As for women, the baby is still at the most serious risk due to the consumption of alcoholic beverages during pregnancy.

-The health of the unborn child at conception is determined to a greater extent by the quality of the sperm.
+The health of the unborn child at conception is determined to a large extent by the quality of the sperm.

-But alcohol greatly affects the process of egg maturation, that is, the abuse of alcohol leads to female infertility.
-If you still decide to approach the issue of conception as responsibly as possible, then completely give up alcohol along with your future dad, as it takes some time for the body to cleanse itself of toxins.
+But alcohol greatly affects the process of egg maturation, that is, alcohol abuse leads to female infertility.
+If you still decide to approach the issue of conception as responsibly as possible, then completely give up alcohol together with the future dad, since it takes some time for the body to cleanse itself of toxins.

 Is alcohol dangerous in early pregnancy?

 A common case is when a woman, not knowing about pregnancy, does not limit herself to alcoholic beverages.
-This should not become a strong reason for panic, and even more so for agreeing to an abortion, since it is worth considering a few more physiological nuances:
+This should not become a strong reason for panic, and even more so for consent to an abortion, since it is worth taking into account several more physiological nuances:

-2 In the first weeks of its existence, a fertilized egg is very vulnerable, so the slightest toxic effect can simply destroy it.
-Actually, if this happened, most likely, you would not even know about a possible pregnancy.
-And the laying of internal organs occurs no earlier than from the beginning of 4 weeks - from that moment on, drinking alcohol is highly undesirable from the point of view of the proper development of the embryo.
+2 In the first weeks of its existence, a fertilized egg is very vulnerable, so the slightest toxic influence can simply destroy it.
+Actually, if this happened, most likely you would not even know about the possible pregnancy.
+And the formation of internal organs occurs no earlier than from the beginning of the 4th week - it is from that moment that drinking alcohol is extremely undesirable from the point of view of the proper development of the embryo.

-If you still have doubts about the condition of the developing fetus, consult a doctor for testing.
-If, as a result of the use of alcoholic beverages, the hormonal background has decreased and a deficiency of vitamins (in particular, folic acid) is found, the specialist will prescribe treatment or preventive measures for you.
+If you still have doubts about the condition of the developing fetus, consult your doctor for testing.
+If, as a result of drinking alcohol, your hormonal levels have decreased and a deficiency of vitamins (in particular, folic acid) is detected, a specialist will prescribe you treatment or preventive measures.

-Is there an acceptable amount of alcohol during pregnancy?
+Are there acceptable doses of alcohol during pregnancy?

-It is difficult to give an unambiguous answer to this question, since the degree of harm caused by alcohol to the fetus depends on many factors.
-Individual tolerance to alcohol plays a special role: some pregnant women feel bad (pressure surges, dizziness can be observed) from a small dose of alcohol.
-It is also important what kind of alcohol is consumed, because not only ethanol has a negative effect on the body, but also auxiliary substances added to alcoholic beverages: preservatives, dyes.
+It is difficult to give a definite answer to this question, since the degree of harm caused by alcohol to the fetus depends on many factors.
+Individual tolerance to alcohol plays a special role: some pregnant women feel ill (pressure surges and dizziness may occur) from a small dose of alcohol.
+It is also important what kind of alcohol is consumed, because not only ethanol has a negative effect on the body, but also auxiliary substances added to alcoholic drinks: preservatives, dyes.

-There is a lot of gossip about the negative impact of high-grade drinks on the health of a woman and her unborn child, however, despite all the assurances of experts, not everyone is ready to completely give up alcohol.
-Who is right: a woman who claims that alcohol “in small doses” is not harmful, because the body requires it, or doctors who categorically prohibit its use?
-Are there acceptable doses of alcohol, and what consequences can uncontrolled drinking entail? - let's try to figure it out.
+There is a lot of gossip about the negative impact of alcoholic beverages on the health of a woman and her unborn child, however, despite all the assurances of experts, not everyone is ready to completely give up alcohol.
+Who is right: the woman who claims that alcohol “in small doses” is not harmful because the body requires it, or the doctors who categorically prohibit its use?
+Are there acceptable doses of alcohol, and what consequences can uncontrolled drinking have? - let's try to figure it out.

-Many scientists are studying this issue, which is why there are so many myths around this topic.
-In particular, many argue that drinking up to a glass of red wine a week is not only not harmful, but even beneficial for blood circulation.
-Grandmothers and mothers say that they drank a dessert spoonful of wines or tinctures, and nothing affected the child! - In fact, each organism is individual, so for someone even a tablespoon of alcohol will be enough to provoke poisoning.
+Many scientists are researching this issue, which is why there are so many myths around this topic.
+In particular, many argue that drinking up to a glass of red wine a week is not only not harmful, but is even beneficial for blood circulation.
+Grandmothers and mothers say that they drank a dessert spoon of wine or liqueurs, and nothing affected the child! - In fact, each organism is individual, so for some, even a tablespoon of alcohol will be enough to provoke poisoning.

-Red wine is, of course, not vodka or cognac, but the thing is that it is very problematic to find really high-quality products.
-Fewer non-natural additives were added to Soviet products of the alcohol industry, which is why mythical beneficial qualities were attributed to wine.
-Now, quite often, instead of bottled wine, there is ordinary mash or even alcohol with dyes, which can cause considerable harm!
+Red wine is, of course, not vodka or cognac, but the whole point is that finding truly high-quality products is very problematic.
+Fewer unnatural additives were added to Soviet alcohol industry products, which is why mythical beneficial qualities were attributed to wine.
+Nowadays, instead of bottled wine, you often find ordinary mash or even alcohol with dyes, which can cause considerable harm!

 Safe dose of alcohol: does it exist?

-If you studied anatomy at school, then you can easily remember that the mother and child are connected by the placenta.
+If you studied anatomy at school, you will easily remember that mother and child are connected by the placenta.

-Everything that the mother eats or drinks will also enter the body of the crumbs, because the circulatory systems are connected.
-Therefore, there is no need to create illusions that alcohol will quickly be eliminated from the body and will not have time to reach the fetus - it takes at least 24 days to renew the body after drinking.
+Everything that the mother eats or drinks will also enter the baby’s body, because the circulatory systems are connected.
+Therefore, there is no need to create the illusion that alcohol will quickly be eliminated from the body and will not have time to reach the fetus - it takes at least 24 days for the body to renew itself after drinking.

-The fetus is not protected from alcohol in any way, there is simply no such thing as a “useful dose”.
-Even if 10 grams does not lead to such catastrophic consequences, the harm will still be done.
-No physician will be able to calculate what dose of wine or beer will be fatal to the child, so the responsibility lies entirely with the parents.
+The fetus is not protected from alcohol in any way; there is simply no such thing as a “useful dose”.
+Even if 10 grams does not lead to such catastrophic consequences, harm will still be done.
+No doctor can calculate what dose of wine or beer will be destructive for a child, so the responsibility lies entirely with the parents.

-FAS - fetal alcohol syndrome, a condition that is caused by the action of alcohol components on the fetus during a critical period of development.
-It is known that if the expectant mother consumes alcoholic beverages in the first 16 weeks of pregnancy, the likelihood that the child will be born dead or there will be a miscarriage increases by 70%.
+FAS is fetal alcohol syndrome, a condition that is caused by the action of alcohol components on the fetus during a critical period of development.
+It is known that if an expectant mother drinks alcoholic beverages in the first 16 weeks of pregnancy, the likelihood that the baby will be stillborn or have a miscarriage increases by 70%.

-Most often, FAS is recorded if a woman consumed 4-5 doses (1 dose - 15 grams) of alcohol daily.
-At smaller amounts, the anomalous effects are less noticeable, but the damage is still done.
-Doctors say that in women who drink alcoholic beverages, the structure of the egg is also damaged - the one that contains genetic information.
+Most often, FAS is recorded if a woman drank 4-5 drinks (1 dose - 15 grams) of alcohol daily.
+With smaller amounts, the anomalous effects are less noticeable, but damage is still caused.
+Doctors say that in women who drink alcohol, the structure of the egg is also damaged - the same one in which the genetic information is embedded.

 Signs of fetal syndrome: